perimeter/RateLimitBundle/README.md

     php vendor/doctrine/orm/bin/doctrine orm:schema-tool:update --force

-Now, configure your container to use `Perimeter\RateLimitBundle\Throttler\DoctrineThrottler` by making the throttler service ID an alias to the doctrine throttler:
+Now, configure your container to use `Perimeter\RateLimiter\Throttler\DoctrineThrottler` by making the throttler service ID an alias to the doctrine throttler:

 ```xml
 <services>